-The following provisional standards apply to fixed and mobile/land mobile services employing fixed, land, mobile, and portable stations using 6.25 kHz channels in the 406.1-420 MHz band.
+The following standards apply to fixed and mobile/land mobile services employing fixed, land, mobile, and portable stations using 6.25 kHz channels in the 162-174 MHz and 406.1-420 MHz band.
+The transmitter standard is based upon the FCC emission mask for 6.25 kHz or less channel bandwidth equipment specified in 47 C.F.R.
+Section 90.210(e)(1)-(3).
 The receiver standard is based upon Class A receiver limits as specified in the appropriate TIA publication.